confluentinc/ksql/docs/installation/install-ksql-with-docker.rst

 Execute a KSQL script in the KSQL CLI
 =====================================

-This Docker Compose snippet runs KSQL CLI and passes in a KSQL script for execution to it.
-The manual EXIT is required because of a NPE bug.
-The advantage of this method vs running KSQL Server headless with a queries file passed to it is that you can still interact with KSQL this way, but can pre-build the environment to a certain state.
+This Docker Compose snippet runs KSQL CLI and passes it a KSQL script for execution.
+Currently, the manual EXIT is required because of a NPE bug.
+The advantage of this method vs running KSQL Server headless with a queries file is that you can still interact with KSQL this way, but you can pre-build the environment to a certain state.

 .. codewithvars:: yaml